Email FacebookTwitterMenu burgerClose thin

 • Your name is on the lease and you are the one paying the rent.

 In some cases a state will also require that your landlord pays property taxes in your local community.
 From there, specifics vary widely.
-At time of writing, 22 states offered a form of renter’s tax credit.
+As of 2026, 23 states and Washington D.C. offered a form of renter’s tax credit.
 They are:

 • Arizona